Skip to main content

 • Acceptance – to be supported by people who understand that behaviour is often a form of communication that may express an unmet need and to have these needs considered in planning.

-• Collaboration – to ensure the person, their family and professionals are seen as equal partners in support planning.
+• Collaboration – Ensure that the person, their family, and professionals work together as equal partners in planning support.

 • Dignity – to live without fear of shame or ridicule brought on by another’s words or actions.

-• Moral responsibility – to see the preservation of quality of life as a right of all people, including people with dementia.
+• Moral responsibility – Moreover , to see the preservation of quality of life as a right of all people, including people with dementia.

-• Respect – to be treated as a valued human being, with warmth and authenticity, being listened to without judgment, and ensuring an opportunity for self-determination and self-expression.
+• Respect – Treat every person as a valued human being.
+Listen with warmth and authenticity, avoid judgment, and provide space for self-determination and self-expression.

-• Relationships – to have important relationships honoured and preserved; and to have support in developing other positive relations that will contribute to basic equality of life.
+• Relationships – Have important relationships honoured and preserved; and to have support in developing other positive relations that will contribute to basic equality of life.

 Learn more about the Alzheimer Society of Manitoba